What Is Phishing? How to Spot and Avoid Scams in 2026

 The most reliable indicator of phishing is manufactured urgency.
 Legitimate organizations rarely demand immediate action under threat of account closure, legal action, or financial penalty.
 If a message pressures you to act within minutes or hours, pause and verify through official channels—call the company directly using the number on their website, not the one in the suspicious message.

 Always inspect sender addresses carefully.
-Phishing emails often use domains that look similar to legitimate ones—like "microsft.com" or "arnazon.com."
-Check for extra letters, number substitutions, or unusual top-level domains (.co instead of .com, unfamiliar country codes).
+Phishing emails frequently use domains that look similar to legitimate ones: "microsft.com," "arnazon.com," or "support-microsoft.com."
+Check for extra letters, number substitutions (using "0" for "O"), or unusual top-level domains (.co instead of .com, unfamiliar country codes).
+Hover over any link before clicking to see the actual destination URL.
+A link displaying "microsoft.com" might actually point to "microsoft-login.secure-verification.tk."
+Modern browsers display the destination URL in the bottom-left corner when you hover—use this before every click.

-Be especially wary of unexpected attachments, particularly ZIP files, Office documents with macros, or PDFs from unknown senders.
+Be especially wary of unexpected attachments—particularly ZIP files, Office documents with macros, or PDFs from unknown senders.
 Legitimate companies almost never send executable files via email.
-Even documents can contain malicious macros or embedded exploits.
-The Anti-Phishing Working Group reports that 73% of malware infections originate from email attachments.
+According to the Anti-Phishing Working Group, 73% of malware infections originate from email attachments.
+Even documents can contain malicious macros or embedded exploits that execute on opening.

-Request red flags include any email asking for passwords, PINs, Social Security numbers, credit card details, or other sensitive information.
+Any message asking for passwords, PINs, Social Security numbers, credit card details, or other sensitive information should be treated as suspicious by default.
 No legitimate organization requests these via email.
-Be suspicious of unusual payment requests, especially those involving gift cards, wire transfers, cryptocurrency, or peer-to-peer payment apps.
-According to the Federal Trade Commission, gift card scams alone caused $217 million in losses in 2025.
+Be equally skeptical of unusual payment requests, especially those involving gift cards, wire transfers, cryptocurrency, or peer-to-peer payment apps.
+According to the Federal Trade Commission, gift card scams caused $217 million in losses in 2025 alone.

-When in doubt, contact the supposed sender through a separate communication channel to verify the message is genuine.
-Use contact information from their official website, not from the suspicious email.
-For more detailed guidance on creating strong defenses, read our article on how to create strong passwords that phishing attacks can't easily compromise.
+When in doubt, contact the supposed sender through a separate communication channel using contact information from their official website—not from the suspicious message.
+For more guidance on personal cybersecurity defense, including password hygiene that limits the damage from successful phishing attacks, see our full resource center.

 Critical Phishing Warning Signs